 Can I contact clubs and societies about my campaign?

-It’s good campaign practice to get clubs and societies to support your campaign, as you can include this on your manifesto, posters and campaign information.
+It’s common campaign practice to get clubs and societies to support your campaign, as you can include this on your manifesto, posters and campaign information.
 There is a form which clubs and societies can use to confirm their support of you, and we advise that they do this in order to make this support official.
 However, we do not check whether or not a society or club is officially supporting you unless someone complains – this triggers an investigation and we will check the forms.
 If all three signatories of the society/club have not completed the form, this could result in an election strike against you and you will be asked to edit your campaign materials.

 How much money can I spend on my campaign?